Last Updated on September 1, 2021

 Now that’s just one chapter on these men.
-If that list doesn’t bring someone to remembrance I don’t know why you’re on this website.
+If that list doesn’t bring someone to remembrance, you don’t know Brother R.G.
+Stair.
 For some, there is not one of the above listings from 2 Peter 2 that does not pertain to certain men or their ministry.
 Aside from if they had a knowledge of the Lord and Saviour Jesus Christ or ever escaped the pollutions of the world.
-This may be doubtful when you witness extreme wickedness in them, since it takes a departure from the truth to become so vile.
+This appears to be that they did have this knowledge and escape when you witness extreme wickedness in them, since it takes a departure from the truth to become so vile.

 In Part 2 we will cover how John is talking specifically here about false prophets and we look back to what Moses said and more importantly what Jesus said when He simplified Moses’ commands on identifying the fruits of prophets.

 “Beware of the false prophets, who come to you in sheep’s clothing, but inwardly are ravenous wolves.
 You will know them by their fruits.
 Grapes are not gathered from thorn bushes nor figs from thistles, are they?
 So every good tree bears good fruit, but the bad tree bears bad fruit.
 A good tree cannot produce bad fruit, nor can a bad tree produce good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
 So then, you will know them by their fruits.